tuanlamit/python-netmiko-script-1/README.md

 'device_type': 'cisco_ios'
 ```

-# This section below is an example on scripting the routers in GNS3 VM using the same code
+# This section below is an example on scripting the routers from GNS3 VM using the same code

 Virtual Topology: